LacherIara/git_CLI_LULC_11-16-17/8_CombZone_ScenCompare/README.txt

 - NLCD 2001: Land cover 2001
 - NLCD 2011: Land cover 2011
 Outputs:
+8_ZonalHist_MultScens_50years
 - Future Landscapes histogram (ex.
 V2015_Q1_Landscape01_hist) with value representing area (units are in pixels that are later converted to km)
 - NLCD histogram (ex.
 Nlcd01_anC_hist)

+8_ZonalHist_MultScens_50years_MergeTables
-- Reshaped tables (Melt): In order to use ggplot the histograms needed to be rearranged
+- County (Melt) : In order to use ggplot the histograms needed to be rearranged.
+Data kept on a county level.
+- Region (Melt): From the resulting melted data summed up to region level.
-- Reshaped tables (region): From the resulting melted data summed by county over land cover type.
-Allows display of histograms for entire study area
+- Sum (Melt): From the resulting melted county data summed up to the study area or the study area + buffer.

+8_ZonalHist_MultScens_50years_Graphs
 Graphs:
 - Contains ggplot code to make graphs that display final histograms. o Graphs are generated to either compare scenarios over time for a specific land cover either for a specific county or the entire study area.